autodesk-platform-services/aps-aecdatamodel-explorer/README.md

 The sample is using the [GraphiQL project](https://github.com/graphql/graphiql) that makes it really easy to discover the AEC CIM Data API.
 It also integrates with the Viewer in order contextualize the query results.

+In this specific branch we don't manage authentication, but instead it expects the user to input a token

 ## Setting up the app

 - clone this repository or download